sf-playground/inc/README.md

 * Often not a significant source of revenue
 * Can distract from core development of project
-* Merchandise can have upfront costs
+* Merchandise can have up-front costs

 #### Case Studies